Beatrich

-Beatričė Pundžiūtė (born 16 April 1998), known professionally as Beatrich, is a Lithuanian pop music singer and songwriter.
+Beatričė Pundžiūtė (born 16 April 1998), known professionally as Beatrich, is a Lithuanian rock, pop music singer and songwriter.

 Biography

 Pundžiūtė was born in Kaunas, but moved to Šilute at a very young age.
 She was born in a medical family.
 While still in kindergarten, she sang in a small ensemble, played and sang in a country music group at school, and also studied violin at a music school.
 After finishing school, she moved to Kaunas.
-After becoming famous, Pundžiūtė moved to Los Angeles, and currently lives in London, returning to Lithuania for concerts.
+After becoming famous, for some time (3-4 months) she went to Los Angeles for "creative vacation" to write some songs.
+Latter she moved to England, London to be and work with her team more.
+Currently she still lives in London, returning to Lithuania for concerts.